 Share this Case

-Captain Singh has since served with distinction for more than ten years, completing both Ranger School and Special Forces Assessment and Selection Courses, receiving a Bronze Star Medal for clearing IEDs in Afghanistan, and completing his Bachelor’s and Master’s degrees in engineering.
+Captain Singh went on to serve with distinction for more than ten years.
+He completed both Ranger School and Special Forces Assessment and Selection Courses, received a Bronze Star Medal for clearing IEDs in Afghanistan, and attained his bachelor’s and master’s degrees in engineering.

-In 2015 he learned about his rights under the Religious Freedom Restoration Act (RFRA).
-Passed in 1993 by President Clinton, RFRA prohibits the Army from suppressing a soldier’s sincere religious exercise absent a compelling government reason.
-In this case the government had no good reason for discriminating against Sikh Americans.
-Nearly 100,000 soldiers have exemptions from the Army’s beard ban for medical reasons.
+In this case, the Army had no good reason for discriminating against Sikh Americans by banning their religious beard, since it gave nearly 100,000 soldiers exemptions from its beard ban for medical reasons.
 Special Forces Operators commonly wear beards on the front lines in Afghanistan.
-And observant Sikhs have always served, and continue serving, in the militaries of the United Kingdom, Canada, Australia, India, and elsewhere.
-Indeed, Canada’s current Secretary of Defense is a fully-bearded Sikh, who previously served alongside American forces in Afghanistan.
+And observant Sikhs have continually served in the militaries of the United Kingdom, Canada, Australia, India, and throughout the world.
+In fact, Canadian Minister of National Defense Harjit Singh Sajjan is a fully-bearded Sikh and previously served alongside American forces in Afghanistan.

-After Captain Singh’s March 4 victory in court, the Army granted him an accommodation that allowed him to serve with his religious beard, unshorn hair, and turban in place for up to one year.
-In January 2017, that victory became permanent when the Army issued new regulations stating that Sikh soldiers will not be forced to abandon their religious turbans, unshorn hair, or beards throughout their military career.
+Following the court ruling, the Army granted Simmer a longer accommodation that allowed him to serve with his religious beard, unshorn hair, and turban for up to one year.
+On January 4, 2017, that victory became permanent when the Army issued new regulations stating that Sikh soldiers will not be forced to abandon their religious turbans, unshorn hair, or beards throughout their military career.